Welcome to

 About PAL Meetings

-PAL is a support group for parents and other family members who are trying to help a loved one in seeking recovery.
+PAL is a support group for parents and other family members who are navigating through an adult loved one suffering from substance use disorder.

-PAL’s evidence-based curriculum has been proven in studies to help parents’ wellbeing to improve and decrease enabling behavior.
-The studies also indicate that the loved one with substance abuse disorder was less likely to be using drugs/drinking alcohol once their family member attended PAL meetings.
-The curriculum includes topics such as delayed emotional growth, the role of the family in addiction, setting realistic boundaries, and healthy helping vs. enabling.
+PAL meetings have been proven in studies to help parents’ wellbeing to improve and decrease enabling behavior.
+The studies also indicate that the loved one with substance abuse disorder (SUD) was less likely to be using drugs/drinking alcohol once their family member attended PAL meetings.
+The curriculum, written by professionals in the treatment and recovery industry, includes topics such as delayed emotional growth, the role of the family in addiction, setting realistic boundaries, and healthy helping vs. enabling.

 Weekly meetings offer addiction education and support at no charge for parents and other family members who are trying to support a loved one battling substance use disorder.